pitchplay/blog-content/_posts/2016-06-22-your-relationship-with-your-headphones.md

 However, studies that pit headphones and productivity against one another often make little to no distinction between the distracting qualities of music versus the distracting qualities of general audio stimulation.

 This is an important distinction to make because the office noise around you is typically more distracting than your music.
 This rings particularly true when stress associated with office noises can lead to increased levels of [cortisol](https://rise.xyz/blog/music-at-work-productivity/) in the body.
 When cortisol hormone levels rise, the brain’s high functioning planning and reasoning is effected.
-Your ability to carry out your work to the best of your ability is compromised.
+Your ability to carry out the tasks at hand becomes compromised.

 ![](/assets/img/2016-06-10/headphones.jpg){:width="60%"}

 If you find your stress levels spike due to surrounding office noises, consider balancing your brain with some [dopamine](http://blog.pitchplay.io/music/music-the-feel-good-drug).
 In other words, it may be time to talk to your employer about the benefits of getting out your headphones.

-________________

-Does your employer allow you to wear headphones?